 HORT 4996.
-SELECTED TOPICS.
-One to six credit hour.
-One to six hours of lecture.
-Prerequisites: junior or senior standing and consent of the Director of the Department.
+SELECTED TOPICS I. One to three credit hours.
+One to three hours of lecture per week.

 Selected topics in ornamentals, starch and tubers, vegetables, fruits, tissue culture and other related areas.

 HORT 5005.
 ADVANCED FLORICULTURE.
 Three credit hours.
 Two hours of lecture and one three-hour laboratory per week.
 Prerequisite: HORT 4025.